lybrown/fujiconvert/a8/README.txt

 AtariMax
-    $A000-BFFF - bank determined by writing any value to $D500+bank Starts in bank 0?
+    $A000-BFFF - bank determined by writing any value to $D500+bank Starts in last bank

     type 41 - 128K
     type 42 - 1M

 MegaMax
     $8000-BFFF - bank determined by accessing $D500+bank
-    Starts in bank 0?
+    Starts in bank 0

     type 61 - 2M